 Organic vs. Synthetic Fertilizers

 Depending on the situation, many gardeners will use both organic and synthetic fertilizers.
-For example, some gardeners will add composted manure to the vegetable garden in fall to improve soils and then still add granular synthetic fertilizers as a top dressing after planting for long-season vegetables like tomatoes.
+For example, some gardeners will add composted manure to the vegetable garden in the fall to improve the soil and then still add granular synthetic fertilizers as a top dressing after planting for long-season vegetables like tomatoes.

 Compost